The i-Rocks K71M RGB Illuminated Mechanical Keyboard Review

 Impressions: Testing the i-Rocks K71M RGB Mechanical KB

-Installing the K71M RGB is very easy: basically it’s plug and play.
+Installing the K71M RGB is very easy: basically, it’s plug and play.
 Turn on your PC and plug the USB cable into an available USB port on your system (USB-A end) and keyboard (USB-C end).
 The OS will automatically detect the keyboard and you can use it after detection, even without installing its additional software.
 This is because, except for the creation of macros and the selection of some additional lighting modes, all its functionalities can be controlled manually via its hotkeys and special key combinations.

-This plug-and-play experience is always very interesting and valuable for enthusiast gamers who want to enjoy an almost full functionality of their device without the need to install applications or run them in the background.
+This plug-and-play experience is always very interesting and valuable for enthusiast gamers who want to enjoy almost the full functionality of their device without the need to install applications or run them in the background.

 Lighting & Multimedia